kazekyo/automerge-spider/README.md

 ```

 ## Usage
-On the client, keep to use the Automerge.Connection as it is.
-On the server, Automerge-Spider will take the place of Automerge.Connection.
+At client side, [Automerge.Connection](https://github.com/automerge/automerge#sending-and-receiving-changes) is used.
+At server side, Automerge-Spider is used in place of Automerge.Connection.

-First, you create an AutomergeSpider instance on a server.
-Keep the instance created on the server.
+First, you create Automerge-Spider on server and keep the instance.
-You join the instance to the network of servers.
+This server join the network of servers after call `joinNodeNetwork()` .
 ```
 this.spider = new AutomergeSpider({
   redis: { host: '0.0.0.0', port: 6379 },